Updated on March 16, 2023

 One of the best kinds of organic gardening is a method called companion planting, AKA inter-cropping.
 This allows you to grow a tightly packed garden full of plants that not only provide both beauty and food, but the plants protect and benefit each other, fighting pests, disease, and weeds for you.

 As a companion plant, garlic works well when planted near cabbage, carrots, celery, fruit trees, lettuce, roses, or tomatoes.
 Avoid planting beside legumes, peas, or potatoes, as planting too close may stunt their growth.
-However, planting garlic nearby has been known to improve the flavor of beets, cabbage, and peas.

 Using Garlic in the Home